paltalabs/examples/defindex-sdk-deposit-withdraw-fee-bump/README.md

 1. Fetch an unsigned deposit transaction from the DeFindex API
 2. Sign it with the caller's keypair (inner transaction)
 3. Create and sign a fee-bump transaction with the sponsor's keypair
-4. Submit the fee-bump transaction to the Stellar testnet
+4. Submit the fee-bump transaction to the Stellar network (testnet or mainnet based on `NETWORK` env variable)

 ### Running the Withdraw Example